 In the New Testament, which was originally written in Koine Greek, 1 Timothy 2:12 contains the unique word authentein, a word I have already written about several times.

-In the Old Testament, which was originally written in Hebrew, Genesis 2:18-20 contains the word kenegdô, twice, which is usually translated into English as “suitable”, “meet”, “corresponding to”, etc.
+In the Old Testament, which was originally written in Hebrew, Genesis 2:18-20 contains the word kenegdô, twice, which is usually translated into English as “suitable for him”, “meet for him”, “corresponding to him”, etc.

 When a particular word is used in only one biblical text, and there is no other usage and context we can draw on for comparison, it is difficult to determine with certainty what the biblical authors meant when they used that particular word.
 Despite the difficulties, in this article I look at what the Hebrew word kenegdô might mean.
 My Hebrew is basic, and I am more comfortable with Greek, so, as well as looking at what Hebrew experts say, I am also using the Septuagint, the Greek translation of the Old Testament (also known as LXX), to further help my understanding of the meaning of kenegdô.
 [From this point I will use the simpler “kenegdo“.]

 The Hebrew word Kenegdo כְּנֶגְדּוֹ in Genesis 2:18-20

-In Genesis 2:18-20 God speaks and says that he will provide an ezer kenegdo for the solitary human being he has created.
+In Genesis 2:18-20 God speaks and says that he will provide an ezer kenegdo for the solitary human he has created.
 This ezer kenegdo will provide a level of companionship that the animals are incapable of, and will alleviate the human’s unsatisfactory (“not good”) solitude (Gen. 2:18).

 The Hebrew word ezer is used elsewhere in the Old Testament and always refers to a strong, rescuing kind of help.
 The Greek translation of ezer in the LXX, which is boēthos, has the same strong meaning.
 Because ezer and boēthos occur elsewhere in Scripture (and in other literature) we can see how the words are used, which helps our interpretation and comprehension.